Recycle Rewards FAQs

 How do I get the Recycle Rewards app?

-The Recycle Rewards app will be available to download from your preferred App Store (Google Play or Apple) from early April 2025.
+The Recycle Rewards app is now available to download from your preferred App Store (Google Play or Apple).

 Contact